modio/modio-docs/public/en-us/features/cloud-cooking/overview.md

 The mod.io Cloud Cooking service provides mod.io managed infrastructure that supports preparation of content for platforms that are only available under non-disclosure agreements, such as consoles.

 :::note[Premium Feature]
 Cloud Cooking is a premium feature.
-Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate it, or contact us at developers@mod.io for more information.
+Please contact us at developers@mod.io for more information.
 :::

 ## Functionality